HANDS-FREE AND HEADS-UP: AR ‘AT WORK’ IN UNDERGROUND CONSTRUCTION SITES

 A system that utilised the DAQRI Smart Helmet and the Microsoft HoloLens was created that allowed construction site staff to access and upload Business Information Modelling (BIM) data via the smart helmet’s visor display.
 Called ‘In-site’, a digital app transferred information about buildings or structures from the cloud to the helmet, overlaying it as augmented reality on the workers’ visor screens.

 This pilot project demonstrated the successful application of AR technology in the construction industry.
-As Martin McDonnell explains:
+As Martin McDonnell explains: “The proof of concept project with Crossrail showed how this technology could be applied and add incredible value to the industry”

 But this was only the first step in an ambitious Soluis Group project, which Martin McDonnell is now pioneering with a consortium group of industry partners.
 The vision is to develop this concept much further and create a set of tools that will form the augmented-worker of the future.
 The group has secured £1 million of funding from the Government’s Innovate UK programme to help it roll out its wearable AR technology to the wider industry.
 The project will be supported by industry leaders AECOM, Doosan Babcock, Laing O’Rourke, Autodesk and Microsoft, that will comprise a steering group alongside the consortium.